mk-fg/name-based-routing-policy-controller/README.rst

 | Grab and drop it in any path, and run with ``-h/--help`` option to get started.
 | Use ``--debug`` option to get more insight into what script is doing.

+TODO: document how to use policy routing with nftables sets/marks here

 .. _curl: https://curl.se/